 ITS provides a special, free service to all AUI students for the maintenance and troubleshooting of their personal computers' problems, namely those that are non-hardware.
-All students are welcome to open tickets and request maintenance for their personal computers from the HSDMS.
-The procedure for requesting this special service is published at http://sd.aui.ma/ITSS-Procedure.
+All students are welcome to open tickets and request maintenance for their personal computers through the ITS Ticketing System.